mahoney1/test/eploy-to-fabric-multi-org.md

         "channel": {
         ...

+So the section of the profile should look like

+        ...
+        "version": "1.0.0",
+        "client": {
+            "organization": "Org2",
+            "connection": {
+                "timeout": {
+                    "peer": {
+                        "endorser": "300",
+                        "eventHub": "300",
+                        "eventReg": "300"
+                    },
+                    "orderer": "300"
+                }
+            }
+        },
+        "channel": {
+        ...

 <h2 class='alice'>Step Five: Locating the certificate and private key for the {{site.data.conrefs.hlf_full}} administrator for Org1</h2>

-The administrator for our {{site.data.conrefs.hlf_full}} network is a user called `Admin@org1.example.com`.
+The administrator for our {{site.data.conrefs.hlf_full}} Org1 network is a user called `Admin@org1.example.com`.
 The certificates and private key files for this user are stored in the directory:

     crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp

+You can set this directory as a variable to use for copying the certificate and key:

 You must first locate the certificate file for this user.
 The certificate is the public part of the identity.
 The certificate file can be found in the `signcerts` subdirectory and is named `Admin@org1.example.com-cert.pem`.

 Next, you must locate the private key file for this user.
 The private key is used to sign transactions as this identity.
 The private key file can be found in the `keystore` subdirectory.
 The name of the private key file is a long hexadecimal string, with a suffix of `_sk`, for example `78f2139bfcfc0edc7ada0801650ed785a11cfcdef3f9c36f3c8ca2ebfa00a59c_sk`.
 The name will change every time the configuration is generated.

-Remember the path to both of these files, or copy them into the same directory as the connection profile file `/tmp/composer/org1/byfn-network-org1.json` that you created in step three.
+Remember the path to both of these files - or copy them into the same directory as the connection profile file `/tmp/composer/org1/byfn-network-org1.json` that you created in step three.
 You will need these files in the next steps.
+Use the following commands to do this:

+    export ORG1=crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
+    cp -p $ORG1/signcerts/A*.pem /tmp/composer/org1
+    cp -p $ORG1/keystore/*_sk /tmp/composer/org1

 <h2 class='bob'>Step Six: Locating the certificate and private key for the {{site.data.conrefs.hlf_full}} administrator for Org2</h2>